finbourne/lusid-sdk-java/sdk/docs/SearchApi.md

     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Scope, use \"id.scope eq 'string'\"  Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String sortBy = "sortBy_example"; // String | Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName
     Integer limit = 56; // Integer | When paginating, only return this number of records String page = "page_example"; // String | Encoded page string returned from a previous search result that will retrieve the next page of data.
-When this field is supplied, filter, sortby and search fields should not be supplied. try {
+When this field is supplied, filter, sortBy and search fields should not be supplied. try {
       PagedResourceListOfPortfolioGroupSearchResult result = apiInstance.searchPortfolioGroups(search, filter, sortBy, limit, page);
       System.out.println(result);